Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ## Transports
 Currently two network transport mechanisms are supported:
- - IP/port connection;
+ - IP/port connection
- - Relay connection;
+ - Relay connection

 In the former, Client users must know the IP and port they are connecting to, and establish connection directly.